Dans-Plugins/Currencies/README.md

 Daniel Stephenson | Creator
 Deej | Added the FurnaceHandler. tdlotrring | Fixed a bug with minting costing power even upon failure.
+Rykurock | Corrected some usage messages and fixed some typos.

 It was Ricortix's suggestion to create a plugin like this one.